Jope31/AlphaBotCloud/README.md

 3. **The Volatility Leash (NATR):** Once armed, the bot calculates how much your specific holdings *normally* swing in a day (the NATR).
 It multiplies this by a baseline factor (e.g., 2.0x) to set a dynamic trailing stop.
    * *High volatility assets get a wider leash.*
    * *Low volatility assets get a tighter leash.*
+4. **The Profit Parachute:** If a symphony goes on a massive run and its intraday peak exceeds its normal daily volatility, the bot automatically begins shrinking the trailing stop multiplier.
+The higher it flies, the tighter the leash becomes, violently protecting outlier profits.
-4. **The Red Day Defense:** If the market gaps down overnight, the bot automatically switches to a defensive posture, applying a much tighter multiplier (e.g., 0.75x) to cut losses quickly on weak opens.
+5. **The Red Day Defense:** If the market gaps down overnight, the bot automatically switches to a defensive posture, applying a much tighter multiplier (e.g., 0.75x) to cut losses quickly on weak opens.
-5. **Execution:** If the live return falls below the dynamic trailing stop distance from the High Water Mark, the bot executes a "Sell all to Cash" command via the Composer API and fires a Discord alert.
+6. **Execution:** If the live return falls below the dynamic trailing stop distance from the High Water Mark, the bot executes a "Sell all to Cash" command via the Composer API and fires a Discord alert.

 ## **🛠️ Prerequisites & Setup**